JeremyGNJ/quicken/README.md

 # Step 3 - Download prices using powershell script
 1. Download DownloadCryptoPrices.ps1 from this repo
-2. Modify it to include your API key
+2. Modify it in notepad (or your favorite editor)
+  * Include your API key
-3. Modify it to include your desired crypto coin symbols
+  * Include your desired crypto coin symbols
-4. Launch powershell and run the script
+3. Launch powershell and run the script
-5. Launch quicken and import historical prices from the CSV file that the script produces
+4. Launch quicken and import historical prices from the CSV file that the script produces
-6. If you dont know how to do any of this, sorry.
+5. If you dont know how to do any of this, sorry.

 # Step 4 - Create an account in quicken and "buy" your coins
    If you dont know how to do this, you probably stopped reading along time ago.